 Preparing and using

 Enjoy your sweet peppers either raw or cooked.
 Sweet peppers are high vitamins and very versatile!
-If you like spicy food hot peppers will be your best friend!
+If you like spicy food, hot peppers will be your best friend!
 They are prolific once they get growing, plus there are literally hundreds of varieties to choose from, experiment to find ones that suit you.
 Have a surplus of hot peppers?
 Try drying them and storing them to use throughout the year!

 Helpful Tips and Tricks